-Wentworth is splendidly equipped to take care of athletics on a large scale. ably the chief feature of the equipment is the huge gymnasium, 55 feet wide and 220 feet long.
+Wentworth is splendidly equipped to take care of athletics on a large scale.
+Probably the chief feature of the equipment is the huge gymnasium, 55 feet wide and 220 feet long.
 The main floor contains two large regulation basket ball courts, space 40x55 for apparatus work, and a stage 20x55 feet.
 Around the floor has been laid off an indoor track, three laps to the quarter mile-this is as large as that in Convention Hall in Kansas City.
 The equipment on this floor consists of parallel and horizontal bars, horses, mats, rings and other apparatus.
 In the basement there is a large swimming pool 20x60 feet filled with filtered and heated water.
 It is open the year round.
+Conveniently located are also showers and lockers.